Adel St John The Baptist

 ..

-This week's spellings are based around the 'or' phoneme:
+This week's spellings are to practise the OR sound or spelling:

 forty